howtographql/howtographql/content/backend/graphql-node-typescript/10-filtering-pagination-and-sorting.md

 </Instruction>

-This represents the various ways that the list of `Link` elements can be sorted.
+This represents the various ways that the list of `Link` elements can be sorted (asc = ascending, desc = descending).

 <Instruction>